Home » Circuits » Circuit Equivalent Resistance Calculator

 How to use fineduCalcs Circuit Equivalent Resistance Calculator to find the equivalent resistance

-1. Have the circuit with resistors that can be written in series and parallel combination.
-Otherwise use Kirchhoff’s rules to calculate total resistance.
+- Have the circuit with resistors that can be written in series and parallel combination.
+Otherwise, use Kirchhoff’s rules to calculate total resistance.

-2. Make sure all resistors resistance value is known.
+- Make sure all resistors resistance values are known.

 Resistance